Lancing Ring: History

 Archaeological research at Lancing Ring has identified it as the likely site of an Iron Age shrine and Romano-Celtic temple.
 The Romano-Celtic temple site has been identified as the large sloping field above the recycling centre and children's play area at the top of Halewick Lane; this land is now used for agricultural purposes.
 An Anglo-Saxon burial ground has also been identified to the east of Lancing Ring, towards Hoe Court.
 Iron Age, Roman and Anglo-Saxon coins have been discovered at Lancing Ring.
 The track passing through Lancing Ring from Cissbury Ring in the west to the river crossing in Shoreham in the east is likely prehistoric and would once have been an important route for those travelling through the area.

-The name Lancing Ring was inspired by the planting of beech trees in a ring layout during the late 18th century, inspired by neighbouring Cissbury Ring.
+Though known locally as Lancing Clump, the name Lancing Ring was inspired by the planting of beech trees in a ring layout during the late 18th century, similar to the nearby Cissbury Ring.
 These are likely to have been planted by the Lloyd family after their acquisition of Lancing Manor in an attempt to gentrify the land.
 The 1987 storm caused extensive damage to many of the original trees.

 A disused chalkpit is situated to the west of the car park at the top of Mill Road.
 Opened around 1805, it was described as a "public chalk pit" for local people to quarry chalk for construction work, building maintenance and for use in manure.
 It was permanently closed at the beginning of the 20th century following the death of a person collecting chalk from the site.
 The chalk pit is a geologically important feature as it contains a layer of Tarrant chalk and has yielded important fossil discoveries such as Pelmatopora lancingensis, a Bryozoan (moss animal) of the Cribrilinidae family; and a Crinoid, Bourgueticrinus cf. fritillus.
 Fossil discoveries from the site are now in the care of the British Museum.

 At least one windmill stood at the eastern end of the chalkpit, with the most recent mill to occupy this site having been demolished in 1905.
 It is uncertain when the first windmill was erected at Lancing Ring, but there is mention of a mill in Lancing in the Domesday Book.

 Lancing Ring was used by the Canadian Army during World War II.

 In 1949, the land was sold to the local council by the Trustees of Lancing College for use as a permanent public open space for local people.
 The Friends of Lancing Ring group was established in 1989 with a view to protecting and conserving the land, performing restoration and maintenance work in conjunction with Adur Council and private organisations, and promoting the space to the people of Lancing.
 The group was instrumental in protesting the development of the A27 road through the area, which would have destroyed the site entirely.